Parody. (In Cyclops, whose narrative

 This careful contractual language involving an unpaid vendor's

-right to "dispose" of his goods seems grossly disproportionate
+right to "dispose" of his goods seems rather disproportionate to

 a Jew has peddled some foodstuffs